Building Hope Project—Website Redesign

 01

-Building Hope Project — a nonprofit empowering youth through education in Uganda — needed a digital presence that matched its mission and impact.
-The existing site used outdated content and visuals, lacked a clear user journey, and did not guide visitors toward meaningful actions like donating or subscribing.
+Building Hope Project, a nonprofit empowering youth through education in Uganda, needed a digital presence that matched its mission and impact.
+The existing site used outdated content and visuals, lacked a clear user journey, and did not guide visitors to take meaningful actions, such as donating or subscribing.
 As a result, the organization struggled to communicate credibility, connect emotionally with audiences, and grow its supporter base.

 “Our old site felt static and outdated — it didn’t tell our story.”